- Introduction

 MongoDB Atlas

-After you have selected MongoDB Atlas as the Source for creating the Pipeline, provide the connection settings and data replication details listed here in the Configure your MongoDB Atlas Source page.
+After you have selected MongoDB Atlas as the Source for creating the Pipeline, provide the connection settings and data replication details listed here on the Configure your MongoDB Atlas Source page.
 You can fetch the database settings from your MongoDB Atlas account.

 You can connect to the MongoDB database in one of the following ways: